Skip to content

 Review Analysis

 PagSeguro's Brazilian Trustpilot profile (br.trustpilot.com/review/www.pagseguro.com.br) sits at 1.8/5 from 17 reviews.
-The reviewer base is small and almost entirely consumer-facing — Brazilian merchants overwhelmingly leave feedback on ReclameAqui, which has a much larger sample and more nuanced sentiment than the Trustpilot score implies.
+The reviewer base is small and almost entirely consumer-facing, since Brazilian merchants overwhelmingly leave feedback on ReclameAqui, which has a much larger sample and more nuanced sentiment than the Trustpilot score implies.
 The Trustpilot complaints cluster around three themes: account blocks during compliance review, slow customer service response on disputes, and disagreement over held funds during chargeback or fraud investigation.
-That pattern matches the broader Brazilian acquirer category — Stone, Cielo and Rede have similar consumer-facing complaint clusters on ReclameAqui — and is partly the function of being a regulated entity with a compliance bar that does not always communicate well.
+That pattern matches the broader Brazilian acquirer category, since Stone, Cielo and Rede have similar consumer-facing complaint clusters on ReclameAqui, and is partly the function of being a regulated entity with a compliance bar that does not always communicate well.
 The international division (customer.international.pagseguro.com) shows 3.2/5 but on a tiny sample.
 There is no meaningful G2 or Capterra B2B review profile for English-language buyers.
-Glassdoor sits at ~3.5/5 from 56 reviews with sub-ratings of 3.6 for work-life balance, 3.6 for culture and 3.5 for career — a middle-of-the-pack Brazilian fintech employer rating, neither standout nor red-flag.
+Glassdoor sits at 3.9/5 from 3,458 PagBank employee reviews, with 76% of employees recommending the company and 53% reporting a positive business outlook, a solid Brazilian fintech employer rating that runs above the financial-services industry average of 3.7.

 Context for Operators

 Brazilian acquirer Trustpilot scores are not informative for B2B PSP diligence the way they are for player-facing wallets.
-Stone, Cielo, Rede and Getnet all carry similar consumer-facing complaint volume on Brazilian review platforms, and the population is mostly individual merchants or end consumers, not enterprise iGaming operators.
-For B2B diligence on PagSeguro, the more meaningful signals are: the NYSE listing and its required public financial disclosures, the BACEN PI license granted in 2018, the SOX compliance framework, and the audited 2025 financials showing R$20.4B revenue and R$2.1B net income on a R$50B credit portfolio.
+Stone, Cielo, Rede and Getnet all carry similar consumer-facing complaint volume on Brazilian review platforms, and the population is mostly individual merchants or end consumers rather than enterprise iGaming operators.
+For B2B diligence on PagSeguro, the more meaningful signals are the NYSE listing and its required public financial disclosures, the BACEN PI license granted in 2018, the SOX compliance framework, and the audited 2025 financials showing R$20.4B revenue and R$2.1B net income on a R$50B credit portfolio.
 Those are stronger trust signals than any review platform score for an enterprise iGaming operator evaluating PagSeguro as a Brazil rail.

 Notable Clients

 PagBank serves 17.1M active banking clients and a large Brazilian merchant base across e-commerce, retail and services.
-Specific iGaming operator references are not publicly disclosed — Brazilian regulators publish bet.br license holders but PagSeguro does not name iGaming clients in marketing materials.
+Specific iGaming operator references are not publicly disclosed, since Brazilian regulators publish bet.br license holders but PagSeguro does not name iGaming clients in marketing materials.
 Industry coverage (gr8.tech, KYCAID) places PagSeguro on the list of trusted Brazilian payment providers acceptable to regulated iGaming alongside Nubank, Itau, Bradesco, Santander, Caixa, Mercado Pago, Inter and PicPay, but specific operator-PSP pairings are not disclosed.
-PagSeguro International serves merchants in 16 LATAM countries and 5 European markets across e-commerce, digital goods, online gaming and betting — but again, specific named iGaming clients are not in public materials.
+PagSeguro International serves merchants in 16 LATAM countries and 5 European markets across e-commerce, digital goods, online gaming and betting, but again, specific named iGaming clients are not in public materials.

 Operational Details